lilsunny243/clrfund/docs/brightid.md

 BRIGHTID_CONTEXT={CONTEXT}
 ```

 Note: the BrightID context is specific to the BrightID network - it's independent from the Ethereum network you choose to run the app on.
 It refers to the BrightID app context where you want to burn sponsorship tokens.
-For instance, you could use the production `clr.fund` context on xDAI or Arbitrum (or any network).
+For instance, you could use the production `clr.fund` context on Gnosis Chain (formerly xDai) or Arbitrum (or any network).

 [Learn more about context in the BrightID docs](https://dev.brightid.org/docs/guides/ZG9jOjQxNTE1NDU-basic-integration).